Skip to Content

 This smart formula is cheaper and easier to apply than exterior paint.
 The 100% acrylic formula has a durable water-repellant finish to protect deck boards and exterior wood surfaces.

-Transform an old deck with this high-quality formula for only $30.
-Application is suggested in two thin coats to resist scuffing, cracking, peeling and blistering.
+Transform an old deck with this high-quality formula.
+Application is suggested in two thin coats to resist scuffing, cracking, peeling, and blistering.
 Apply with a brush, roller, or sprayer.

 The opaque stain creates the look of paint with easy application, and there are an array of neutral color choices available.
 Reviewers say it goes on easily with minimal cleanup.